pomerium/pomerium/docs/enterprise/install/quickstart.md

 ### TLS, Signing Key and Audience

-1. If your open-source Pomerium installation is already configured to use TLS to secure back-end communication, you can do the same for the Pomerium Enterprise Console by providing it a certificate, key, and optional custom CA file to validate the `databroker_service_url` connection:
+1. If your open-source Pomerium installation is already configured to use TLS to secure back-end communication, you can do the same for the Pomerium Enterprise by providing it a certificate, key, and optional custom CA file to validate the `databroker_service_url` connection:

    ```yaml
    tls_ca_file: /etc/pomerium-console/ca.pem